- Fluctuations of praise and affection followed by periods of criticism, blame, and accusations.

 - Displays intense episodes of anger, yelling, or intimidating behaviors.

 If your partner demonstrates a persistent pattern of the above behaviors, then you may be experiencing narcissistic abuse.
-Narcissistic abuse occurs when one partner experiences ongoing emotional abuse and manipulation from another partner with Narcissistic Personality Disorder.
-If you do not feel safe in your partnership or are experiencing domestic abuse, please call the Domestic Violence Hotline To report child abuse or neglect, please call Child Protective Services.
+Narcissistic abuse occurs when one person experiences ongoing emotional abuse and manipulation by a person with Narcissistic Personality Disorder.
+If you do not feel safe in your partnership or are experiencing domestic abuse, please call the Domestic Violence Hotline.
+To report child abuse or neglect, please call Child Protective Services.